ishaan2947/Project_2024/Report.md

                 dir = DESCENDING
             end if

+        Exchange data with partner:
-        Exchange data with partner using MPI_Sendrecv
+            - Use MPI_Sendrecv to exchange local data with the partner process

         Perform compare-exchange with received data:
             if rank < partner then
                 if dir == ASCENDING then
-                    Compare and keep lower elements
+                    Compare and keep lower elements in the local array else
+                    Compare and keep higher elements in the local array end if
             else
-                    Compare and keep higher elements
-                end if
-            else
                 if dir == ASCENDING then
-                    Compare and keep higher elements
+                    Compare and keep higher elements in the local array else
-                else
-                    Compare and keep lower elements
+                    Compare and keep lower elements in the local array end if
             end if
-            end if

     end for
 end for

+Synchronize all processes using MPI_Barrier

-Gather sorted data at root process using MPI_Gather
+Gather sorted data at the root process using MPI_Gather

+Print execution time at root

-Finalize MPI environment
+Finalize MPI environment using MPI_Finalize

 ```
 Sample Sort (Mustafa):